capu-bia/fingerprint-r503-mqtt/README.md

 }
 ```

 Where *number* is the fingerprint identification number to delete.
-Resetting device will not delete fingerprint because images are stored the sensor itself and not in the ESP firmware.
+Resetting the device will not delete fingerprints because images are stored in the sensor itself and not in the ESP firmware.

 ## Suggestions and contributions

 If you have suggestions or ideas, please use [issues](https://github.com/vinz486/fingerprint-r503-mqtt/issues) tab to contact me.

+### Led signalling

+Onboard blue led will signal when connection to MQTT broker is established: solid when connected, blink when connecting.
+Signalling is referred to MQTT, so even if network connection is ok but MQTT is broken the led will blink.

+Also, every time the MQTT client connects to the broker the feedback led on the sensor will flash in blue.